solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 disadvantages of hardware/OS maintenance.

 One benefit to choosing a cloud-hosted environment over on-premises configurations is there are no large upfront costs.
-Organzations can choose the option to pay monthly subscription fees as pay-as-you-go or to commit to a certain usage level for discounts.
+Organizations can choose the option to pay monthly subscription fees as pay-as-you-go or to commit to a certain usage level for discounts.
 Maintenance, up-to-date software, security, and support all fall into the